andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 > **"PL reviewers are a bunch of nerds who happily jump on every new bit of tech they find; SE reviewers are a panel of bureaucrats searching for any mistake you may have made"**

 ICSE reviewers also generally do a good job at reviewing, but the attitude is slightly different: If PL reviewers are a bunch of nerds who happily jump on every new bit of tech they find, then SE reviewers are a panel of bureaucrats searching for any mistake you may have made - and then using that very mistake to sink your paper.
-But as an author, if you get through the formalisms, ticking all the boxes, or simply "doing nothing wrong" - your paper will get in.
+But as an author, if you show something useful and get through the formalisms, ticking all the boxes, or simply "doing nothing wrong" otherwise - your paper will likely get in.
 ICSE is a conference of serious papers, all valuable, sometimes even exciting.

 But if I were to describe the attitude of my CCS co-reviewers, the best word would be "worn out".
 Reviewers were able to precisely identify strengths and weaknesses, but also got quickly tired if something was badly presented and/or hard to comprehend.
 I could not always follow why some set of arguments brought forward would result in the specific stance of the reviewer.
 That might be because I am used to some [clearly defined criteria](https://conf.researchr.org/getImage/icse-2022/orig/ICSE+2022+Review+Process+and+Guidelines-2.pdf) that I can use to assess a paper; if finding more bugs is the sole criterion, then the outcome is harder to predict.

 ## Discussions and Decisions

 When all reviews are in, reviewers must find a _consensus_ on whether the paper should be accepted or not.
-This takes place in a discussion period of two weeks, also involving the authors' response.
+This takes place in a discussion period of a few weeks, also involving the authors' response.

 At PL and SE conferences, the general scheme is that [at least one reviewer must champion the paper](http://scg.unibe.ch/download/champion/) and thus argue for acceptance.
 Arguing about soundness, semantics, and significance, reviewers can fight over papers in long discussions.
 These discussions are often as much worth a read as the papers themselves – the record, I believe, was 45 discussion items.
 Still, both at PLDI and ICSE, we always converged towards a consensus, and I learned a lot along that way.